Near-One/transaction-bench/README.md

 Run a single transaction once: `cargo run -- test token_transfer <SIGNER_ID> <RECEIVER_ID>`.

-Run the bechmarks until the program is manually halted: `cargo run -- run <SIGNER_ID>`.
+Run the benchmarks until the program is manually halted: `cargo run -- run <SIGNER_ID>`.

 ## CI
 The CI checks that the project compiles successfully at every commit.
 Docker images are pushed to the registry only by tagged builds.